dimasabreu/BikeCase/README.md

 <h3> Questions </h3>

-* How should I organize my data to perform analysis on it?
+* How I organize my data to perform analysis on it?
 * Has my data been properly formatted?
 * What surprises did I discover in the data?
 * What trends or relationships did I find in the data?